IoT and M2M Connectivity Explained

 There is no “perfect” connectivity solution

-Choosing the right connectivity standard is crucial for enterprises and device manufacturers.
-It should be one of the first and important decisions to make, as switching connectivity standard later one would mean having to revamp most of the network’s architecture.
+Choosing the right solutions for M2M connectivity services is crucial for enterprises and device manufacturers.
+It should be one of the first and important management decisions to make, as switching connectivity standard later one would mean having to revamp most of the network’s architecture.

 There are a plethora of different network standards to choose from, some of which may seem very similar on paper.
 There is also plenty of biased information, which has been published by a company with obvious commercial incentives to push for a certain standard.
 Whether they are the proprietary owner of a connectivity standard, manufacture devices or gateways dedicated to a specific standard or a SIM card manufacturer that supports a certain standard.